TrueBlocks/trueblocks-core/docs/content/chifra/accounts.md

 - [api docs](/api/#operation/accounts-export)
 - [source code](https://github.com/TrueBlocks/trueblocks-core/tree/master/src/apps/chifra/internal/export)

+### further information

+The `--traces` option requires your node to enable the `trace_block` (and related) RPC endpoints.
+Please see the README file for the `chifra traces` command for more information.

 ## chifra monitors

 `chifra monitors` has two purposes: (1) to display information about the current set of monitors, and (2)